abcnorio/mixedmethod-rcode/README.md

 - **bayesian2beta.r** (from: Sverdlov O, Ryeznik Y, Wu S.2015.
 Exact Bayesian Inference Comparing Binomial Proportions, With Application to Proof-of-Concept Clinical Trials. *Therapeutic Innovation & Regulatory Science*, *49*(1), p.163-174.)
 - **DBDA2E-utilities.R** and **Jags-Ymet-XmetMulti-Mrobust.R** (from: Kruschke, J. 2014. *Doing Bayesian Data Analysis.
 2nd ed.* Academic Press.)
-- Some other R-packages are modified to meet our needs here or to add functions if they went missing from one R version to the next one (e.g. code from heatmap.plus or sjstats).
-- Some code (e.g. from Bolstad) was slightly changed due to bugs in the original code at that time.
-That may be different now.

 The corresponding *.r file points contains the URL where to download the R script.
 Just place it in the main folder.

+- **COLLECTION_alpha-sorted.zip** contains as a text file the various internet links that inspired the R code or from where we took (parts of) R functions.
+This covers:
+- R packages and R functions that are modified to meet our needs here (e.g. some functions went missing from one R version to the next one like code from   [**heatmap.plus**](https://github.com/cran/heatmap.plus), [**sjstats**](https://github.com/strengejacke/sjstats), [**rhmc**](https://github.com/cran/rhmc), ...).
+- Some R code (e.g. from Bolstad) was slightly changed due to bugs in the original code at that time.
+That may be different now.
+- Then there is a lot of R code found on forums, tutorials, etc. to enhance the graphical output or solve this or that problem.
+The relevant pages are cited in the code as a reference in case of further interest.
+- Some other code just follows papers and can be seen as an implementation of algorithms (e.g. about p-hacking, z-curves, etc.).
+This is referenced en detail in the book itself.

 From time to time some code is put in sections like